benbria/coffee-coverage/docs/HOWTO-codeship-and-coveralls.md

         "test": "mocha && istanbul report text-summary lcov" }

-Add this line to your .gitignore:
+Add this line to your .gitignore and .npmignore:

     /coverage